eraser-dev/eraser/docs/QUICKSTART.md

 3. Apply and delete a DaemonSet

-    To demonstrate the functionality of Eraser, a DaemonSet is applied and deleted so the images and stored on all nodes.
+    To demonstrate the functionality of Eraser, a DaemonSet is applied and deleted so the images remain on all nodes.
 This is for illustrative purposes only, and is not the recommended way to deploy `nginx`.

     In the following steps, these images will be used to verify that Eraser is removing the correct images.